wsyCUHK/WSYCUHK_FDIA/README.md

 This is the code and data for our paper "Locational Detection of False Data Injection Attack in Smart Grid: a Multi-label Classification Approach".
 ![The structure of Deep Learning based Locational Detection architecture.](https://user-images.githubusercontent.com/37823466/68104232-46478880-ff15-11e9-9e39-759c1d568ada.png)

+### Network Design
+Convolutional networks are designed to process data that come in the form of multiple arrays.
+Many data modalities are in the form of multiple arrays: 1D for signals and sequences, including vectors of measurements; 2D for images or audio spectrograms; and 3D for video or volumetric images.
+The reason for the architecture of convolutional networks is twofold.
+First, in array data, local groups of values are often highly correlated, forming distinctive local motifs that are easily detectable.
+Second, the local statistics of images and other signals are invariant to location.
+In other words, if a motif can appear in one part of the arrays, it could appear anywhere.
+Hence, the units at different locations share the same weights through convolution operations and thus the convolutional layers could detect the same pattern in different parts of the array.
+In this paper, if an attack can appear in one part of the measurements, it could appear anywhere.
+Hence, we use convolutional layers to detect the same pattern in different parts of the measurements.
+Besides, the local groups of measurements are often highly correlated and the local statistics of attacks could be invariant to location.
+For example, the real and reactive power for each bus should be balanced.
+Therefore, the adjacent measurements are injected with high probability to keep the power balance in order to avoid detection.
+The inconsistency and cooccurrence dependency couple the measurements leaf by leaf.
+To decouple the inconsistency and dependency leaf by leaf, we use several layers of convolutional network layers in this paper.

 ## Requirements and Installation
 We recommended the following dependencies.